samaksh-gupta/hello-world/README.md

-# hello-world
+# Hello World!
-My first GitHub repository – practicing basics for robotics projects
+This is my first repo on GitHub.
+Excited to upload Arduino robotics projects soon!